new-guy/screeps-os/README.md

     - Can take in a room position and tell us if it is reserved for a road
     - Can accept updates to designate road positions in a room

+- Need to generate roads from roadmap
+    - Just check every N ticks for each room to see if all of its roads are placed
+        - Store the last tick it was check at in roomInfo
+    - If not, place them

 - We need to implement road maintenance
     - Have a process that runs, then sleeps for N ticks
     - This process needs to evaluate how badly the room needs repairs or road construction
     - Send the road builder to whatever room has it the worst
+    - Road builder checks against the road map before repairing or building a road
+    - Towers do the same

 - Once we have road maintenace, we need to start automatically creating the roads
     - Start by drawing roads between the primary and secondary room